Rakeela/dragora-notes/the-ethical-slut.md

 About the Authors 305
 Index 306

 There's a lot of relationship advice in the book.
-It's about the skills needed to manage engagement with a swathe of society that people resist talking about or helping anyone with.
+It's about the skills needed to manage engagement with a mode of social engagement that people often resist talking about or helping anyone with.
 I feel like if more people read this book, Earth would have fewer suffering lonely people disconnected from society.
+It even talks about how to flirt, and how to do so without disrespecting anyone involved; that definitely seems like a topic where bad advice seems often to outweigh good advice.
+Something I love about the book is that it's fundamentally polite.
+It's all about getting along *without* disrespecting others or hurting their feelings.
+There's a lot about emotional management, too.
+Contrary to the conservative stereotype of disconnected sexuality (where do they suffer so much of that?), the book portrays a world of good emotional connections.

+One sample piece of advice from where I currently am in the book (page 182) is about managing disagreements, and it notes something that I think people often miss: disagreements predate their point of discovery.
+All two people disagree on something, and yet people often live and work together for years before discovering disagreements.
+If a relationship - be it friendly, romantic, or professional - was previously functional when two people didn't know they disagreed about something, why is the emotional response to discovering disagreement as urgent as it is?
+Obviously, this doesn't negate the urgency when the need to resolve disagreements is *practical*, but a lot of the things people disagree with each other about exist in the nebulous conceptual realm rather than the realm of the quotidian.

 Historical trivia: